WiproOpenSource/WiproOpenSource.github.io/_drafts/interviews/satish-hegde.md

 we will give the appropriate timestamps to the conversations from the interview

-Satish joined Wipro in 1995, almost 26 years, ago...
-Started as a test engineer for UNIX platform
-Went onto participate in Development and bug fixes Moved into testing practice and then went into cloud practice working on docker and then, finally on kubernetes
+Satish joined Wipro 25 years ago and is a veteran here, he started as a test engineer for UNIX platform, since then has successfully carried out various roles of a module lead, test lead, Project Manager, Program Manager for migration, Architect / Consultant.
+He got the opoortunity to learn and work with various platforms/domains/technologies at Wipro like embedded Unix, Telecom, Storage, cloud, containerization etc and this inspires him to stay with the Organization & continue the learning.
+He has moved into Cloud practice, worked with Docker and finally on Kubernetes.

 ## Satish's work in GNOME project